Archtec-io/xdecor-libre/API.md

 **Please test your bowl!**

-When any such bowl is used at the cauldron, it turns into `xdecor:bowl_soup`.
+When any valid bowl is used at the cauldron, it turns into `xdecor:bowl_soup`.
-If the soup is eaten, it turns into `xdecor:bowl`.
+If the soup is eaten, the item will become the original bowl again, even if it was a custom bowl.
+For custom bowls (not from X-Decor-libre), the `xdecor:bowl_soup` item remembers the name of the original bowl in the metadata under `original_bowl`.
+If `original_bowl` is the empty string, or contains the name of an unknown item, `xdecor:bowl` is the assumed default.
+(However, an unknown item in `original_bowl` will trigger a warning.)